 When analyzing total small business set aside definition and whether small business set aside government contracts should be allocated to small companies, it would seem that the reasonable action would be to explain why it should not be set aside instead of the “ I don’t have to” rationale from the government.

 The impact to Congress in the above example would mean that the CO’s decision to not set aside the project would have a direct impact on Congress’s ability to collect taxes from small businesses.
 The intent of government small business set aside program “to the maximum extent possible.”
 Without revenues (from small businesses) Congress is at a disadvantage and therefore has to seek alternative revenues to fund the country.

 According to NEW YORK (CNNMoney) — For the sixth year in a row, the government has missed its goal to award 23% of all federal contract dollars in small business opportunities.

-The above information shows that there is a presumption of reasonableness to reserve government contracts under the small business set aside contracts program.
+The above information shows that there is a presumption of reasonableness to reserve small business set aside government contracts program.

-If you are interested in redeveloping your efforts to secure more small business opportunities, consider getting expert help from Watson’s government small business lawyers or consultant.
+If you are interested in redeveloping your efforts to secure more small business opportunities, consider getting expert help from Watson’s government small business lawyers or consultants.
 Call 1-866-601-5518.